antzm/es6-examples/README.md

 ```
 In the above example, we called the function `housePets` with 4 parameters, but we could have used as many parameters as we would like.
 Using the rest parameter `...pets`, we take all the parameters and one by one we push them to the array `ourPets`.

-In a similar way, we can use the rest parameter to pass into a function any number of parameters we need, like an unlimited numbers of parameters in order to calculate their sum, as in the following example:
+In a similar way, we can use the rest parameter to pass into a function any number of parameters we need, like an unlimited number of parameters in order to calculate their sum, as in the following example:
 ```
 function total(...prices) {
 	let sum = 0;